ebankoff/overlord/README.md

 `First setup`
 - The program will configure everything on its own.
 If the automatic configuration fails, you can configure everything manually.
 A requirements.txt file is supplied with overlord.
 This file contains external dependencies.
 To install them, open cmd/terminal and write: **pip install -r requirements.txt.**
 - To work correctly the software needs a good proxies and [anticaptcha](https://anti-captcha.com) API key to solve captchas.
-- Write Discord accounts in the **accounts.txt** file (located in the files folder) in the format: **mail:password:token.**
+- Write Discord accounts in the **accounts.txt** file (located in the "files" folder) in the format: **mail:password:token.**
+- Write in the **proxies.txt** file (located in the "files" folder) the proxies.
-- Next, write the [anticaptcha](https://anti-captcha.com) API key into the **api_config.ini** file (located in the files folder).
+- Next, write the [anticaptcha](https://anti-captcha.com) API key into the **api_config.ini** file (located in the "files" folder).
-- In the **message.txt** file (located in the files folder) write the message to be sent out.
+- In the **message.txt** file (located in the "files" folder) write the message to be sent out.
-- In file **targets.txt** (located in files folder) write manually IDs of accounts where message should be delivered or automatically by server member parser.
+- In file **targets.txt** (located in "files" folder) write manually IDs of accounts where message should be delivered or automatically by server member parser.
-- In file **blacklist.txt** (located in files folder) write IDs of accounts where it is not necessary to deliver the message.
+- In file **blacklist.txt** (located in "files" folder) write IDs of accounts where it is not necessary to deliver the message.
-- In the folder **avatars** put avatars (at least one), they will be needed if you enable the function to change the avatars.
+- In the folder **"avatars"** put avatars (at least one), they will be needed if you enable the function to change the avatars.

 **The setup is done!**